GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 How common is HTAD?

-The prevalence of TAA is approximately 6-10 individuals per 100,000, which means that 1-2 people per 100,000 have the inherited type [HTAD].
+The prevalence of TAA is approximately 6-10 individuals per 100,000, which means that 1-2 people per 100,000 have the heritable type [HTAD].
 This is likely an underestimate as a thoracic aortic dissection presents remarkably similarly to a myocardial infarction and can be missed.

 Who to consider referring for a genetic assessment?